zuri-training/anima_lib_team98/team members folder/Aroso_Emmanuel_Adedeji.md

 9) I also assist the team as a Code Maintainer. : https://github.com/zuri-training/anima_lib_team98

- The below are what I am currently working on :

-10) Make the Landing page and Animation pages mobite and tablet responsive : https://github.com/zuri-training/anima_lib_team98/issues/107
+10) Make the Landing page and Animation pages mobile and tablet responsive : https://github.com/zuri-training/anima_lib_team98/issues/107

 11) Add the feature for auntheticated users to be able reset animation to default state while using the platform's animation interactive interface : https://github.com/zuri-training/anima_lib_team98/issues/106